alexfacehead/dalle-3-optimization-framework/README.md

 ## Features
 - Detailed metrics with standardization to help assess relative image quality
 - Detailed instructions on how to run your own evals
-- (soon) Integrated prompt enhancers using OpenAI's API (requires a key)
+- Premade prompt enhancers that can be used with ChatGPT if you lack an API key or API gpt-4 access.
-- (soon) An interface for developing your own prompt enhancers using my "EasyGPT-3.5" prompt generator.
+- (Almost there!)
+An interface for developing your own prompt enhancers using my "EasyGPT-3.5" prompt generator (requires API key and `.env` setup, repository, with instructions, located at [EasyGPT-3.5](https://github.com/alexfacehead/EasyGPT-3.5))

 ## It Starts with a Base prompt